 End-of-life planning requires you to discuss many heavy topics with your parents.
 And unfortunately, each tends to be as complex as they are sensitive.
-For this reason, many people procrastinate when it comes to end-of-life planning — perhaps including your parents.
+For this reason, many people procrastinate regarding end-of-life planning — perhaps including their parents.

 Whether you’re a primary family caregiver or occasionally provide care for your parents, you will eventually be part of end-of-life planning.
 But planning isn’t easy, especially for something as sobering as your aging parent’s future.

 Although this process is full of emotional and interpersonal challenges, it’s important to realize that end-of-life planning offers valuable benefits for everyone involved.
 With this in mind, the sooner you and your parents work through this process, the more time you’ll have to enjoy peace of mind.
 Moreover, starting early also gives you more time to have these conversations and identify clear goals.

 With this in mind, the following guide can help you better understand the end-of-life planning process and show you the best ways to approach your parents about this topic.

 First, you should acknowledge your parents’ feelings, including both positive and negative.
 Because, for your parents, end-of-life planning potentially means fewer freedoms as well as coming to terms with their eventual death.
 These are just a couple of problems that make this subject difficult to talk about, so be mindful of them throughout this process.

 Often, adult children start to think about their parents’ end of life planning when they notice a decline in their parents’ health or extra support around the house.
 Chances are that you have a list of worries about your parents.